 Our history with Liebherr wine fridges

-Specialising in the Liebherr range of wine cabinets and wine fridges was an inspired choice for us at Cavepromotor.
+Specialising in the Liebherr range of appliances like wine cabinets and wine fridges was an inspired choice for us at Cavepromotor.
 After many years of selling exclusive wines from Wijnpromotor we wanted to investigate further the storage methods people used for such expensive wine.
 In our research we not only looked at the quality of the cabinets, prices, delivery & after sales care but also the knowledge within the industry.

 In the world of wine there is often lot of misunderstanding and misinformation and it was for this reason that Cavepromotor was created.
 We found suppliers very keen to sell wine cabinets but when questions arose regarding correct storage conditions and serving temperatures the background knowledge required to answer about wine was not always prevalent.
 The correct humidity level inside a cabinet is vitally important in the storage of wine and this fact can often be ignored leading to wines being spoiled.